i-e-b/WixBacktraceExtension/Readme.md

   main executable first, before any plugins. `components.allDependenciesOf` will only *store* one copy of each version of a dependency, but will copy it as many times as required to deliver each target its own set of dependencies.
+* If you have multiple trees of dependencies, you can add the `dependencySet = "name"` parameter to `components.uniqueDependenciesOf`.
+  Each dependency set is calculated separately.
+All components without an explicit dependency set name will go in a shared default set.
 * If you need to use double quotes (`"`) in a backtrace pragma string, use a backslash to escape (`\"`)

 Backtracing for WebSite projects